bwogit/CI_PP3_BATTLE/README.md

 5. [Google Sheets](https://www.google.co.uk/sheets/about/) - was used to store data outside of the program.
 The vehicle catalogue and appraisal data stored in 2 separate sheets.
 6. [Google Cloud Platform](https://cloud.google.com/cloud-console/) - was used to manage access and permissions to the google services, google auth, sheets etc.
 7. [Heroku](https://www.heroku.com/about) - Was used to deploy, manage, and scale this apps.
+8. [Diagrams.net](https://app.diagrams.net/) was used to draw program flowchart

+### Libraries

+#### Python Libraries
+- random - used to alternate first player to start the game

+#### Third Party Libraries
+- [colorama](https://pypi.org/project/colorama/) - JUSTIFICATION: To add color to the terminal and enhance user experience.
+- [gspread](https://docs.gspread.org/en/latest/) - JUSTIFICATION: I used gspread to add and manipulate data in my Google spreadsheet and to interact with Google APIs
+- [google.oauth2.service_account](https://google-auth.readthedocs.io/en/master/) - JUSTIFICATION: module used to set up the authentification needed to access the Google API and connect my Service Account with the Credentials function.

 ## Features